 The information required for collection-which is also based on data availability-is first discussed with subject matter experts where the aim is to collect historical data at the project level.
 Significantly, the data flow between manufacturers, vendors, and contractors until it reaches the workface onsite is based on consumables availability.
 On each site, there are multiple tool cribs for workers to use throughout the project.
 Each of these cribs contains different consumables/items required by workers to perform various tasks.
 Once quantities start running low in the cribs, the contractor's warehouse can be used to restock these items.
 If the contractor's warehouse cannot fulfil the ordered consumables, the request can be directed to the vendor, and the vendor can then directly ship the consumables to the project site or contractor's warehouse.
 The vendor may also use the distribution center to satisfy orders.
-In some cases, these distribution centers are located near the project site.
-As a result, it is more convenient to ship from the distribution center directly.
+In some cases, these distribution center directly.